-Before analyzing the spin JEs in our setup, we want to make a key observation.
-The spin twisting angle $\phi$ has been mapped into the superconducting phase $2\phi$, i.e. it was doubled, which makes all periodicities of the fermionic JEs twice as large as the spin JEs.
-Explicitly, periodicities of trivial, $\mathbb{Z}_2$, $\mathbb{Z}_4$ JEs become $\pi$, $2\pi$, $4\pi$ in the spin chain, respectively, compared with $2\pi$, $4\pi$, $8\pi$ in the fermionic systems.
-To avoid confusion, in following discussions, we will use trivial, $\mathbb{Z}_2$, $\mathbb{Z}_4$ terms to illustrate various JEs in two representations.
+Before analyzing the spin JEs in our setup, we want to make a key observation: The spin twisting angle $\phi$ has been mapped into the superconducting phase $2\phi$, i.e., it was doubled, which makes all periodicities of the fermionic JEs twice as large as the spin JEs.
+Explicitly, the periodicities of trivial, $\mathbb{Z}_2$, $\mathbb{Z}_4$ JEs become $\pi$, $2\pi$, $4\pi$ in the spin chain, respectively, compared with $2\pi$, $4\pi$, $8\pi$ in the fermionic systems.
+To avoid confusion, in the following discussions, we will use trivial, $\mathbb{Z}_2$, $\mathbb{Z}_4$ terms to illustrate various JEs in the two representations.

-Having seen the scheme of JEs in fermionic systems, a question naturally arises: except for the alteration at the phase $\phi$ by a factor of two, are there any topological similarities and differences between the fermionic JEs and the spin JEs?
-In the following subsections, we will investigate various spin JEs from two perspectives: continuum model and lattice level.
-Moreover, in order to reveal the influence of many-body interactions on spin fractional JEs, we can add ZZ-type interactions into Eq.~\eqref{Eqn:HSpinGeneral}, and NN-type interactions into Eq.~\eqref{Eqn:HFermiGeneral}, respectively, both of them acts only within the middle sector.
-Note that previous BdG diagonalization fails due to the non-quadratics of the fermionic Hamiltonian, we should apply brute-force diagonalization on a $2^N$-dimensional matrix in the spin space, which is limited by the number of sites.
+Although the properties of fractional JEs in the fermionic systems are well-studied, a question naturally arises: Except for the alteration at the phase $\phi$ by a factor of 2, what are the similarities and differences between fermionic JEs and spin JEs?
+In the following subsections, we will investigate various spin JEs from two perspectives: the continuum theory and the lattice model.
+Moreover, to reveal the influence of the many-body interactions on the spin fractional JEs, we will add ZZ-type interactions [Eq.~\eqref{Eqn:HSpinZZ}] and NN-type interactions [Eq.~\eqref{Eqn:HFermiNN}] into Eqs.~\eqref{Eqn:HSpinGeneral} and \eqref{Eqn:HFermiGeneral}, respectively, both of which act only within the middle sector.
+We note that these interactions, which are quartic in fermionic operators, force us to apply a brute-force diagonalization on a $2^N\times 2^N$ matrix in spin space, effectively limiting the number of sites, $N$, of the chain.